Macrophages-Mediated Liver Fibrosis: A Bibliometric Analysis

 4.4.
 Authors Analysis

 The visual network of co-authors comprised 163 nodes and 241 links (Figure 3C).
-Frank Tacke from Charité University Hospital (Germany) emerged as the most prolific author with 49 publications, followed by Christian Trautwein from RWTH Aachen University Hospital (Germany) with 33 publications, and Henning Grønbæk from Aarhus University Hospital (Denmark) with 19 publications (Appendix 3).
+Frank Tacke from Charité University Hospital (Germany) emerged as the most prolific author with 49 publications, followed by Christian Trautwein from RWTH Aachen University Hospital (Germany) with 33 publications, and Henning Grønbæk from Aarhus University Hospital (Denmark) with 19 publications (Appendix 1 in Supplementary File).
 Frank Tacke, Christian Trautwein, Ralf Weiskirchen, Tom Luedde, Detlef Schuppan, and Marie-Luise Berres, all from Germany, were among the top 10 most prolific authors.
 The network of cited authors included 252 nodes and 636 links (Figure 3D), with Scott L. Friedman ranking first with 427 citations, followed by Frank Tacke (n = 327) and Ekihiro Seki (n = 326) (Table 2).

-The network of cooperative relations by Citespace.
+The network of cooperative relations by Citespace

-The network of cooperative relations by Citespace.
+The network of cooperative relations by Citespace

 Table 2.